A guide to Los Angeles International Airport (LAX)

 In summary

 Headed to LAX for your next trip?
-Discover all of LAX’s Priority Pass amenities before you depart, plus how to access participating lounges at other airport locations.
+Learn more about LAX’s lounge in the Priority Pass network, plus how to access participating lounges at other airport locations.

 This article contains the most up-to-date information at the time of publication.
 Details since publication are subject to change.
 Visit Priority Pass' official website for the most up-to-date benefits information.